 At 2.00am more German bombers arrived overhead and the city’s defenses were overwhelmed.

-Appeal for help from Dublin
+Appeal for help to Dublin

 At 4.35am a telegram was received in Dublin from the unionist government appealing for help in the form of firefighters.